Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The relaxation regime

 In case the process does not visit $\minus|_{\L_x}$ before $\tau_{\plus}$, we set $\theta=0$.
 Let $\alpha$ be the configuration in $\L'_x$ such that

 We write, using the Markov property,

-By proposition~\ref{dee}, the maximal depth in the reference cycle path in the box $\L_x$ with $n\pm$ boundary conditions is strictly less than~$\G_{n-1}$, so that we have for $\e>0$ and $\b$ large enough
+By Proposition \ref{dee}, the maximal depth in the reference cycle path in the box $\L_x$ with $n\pm$ boundary conditions is strictly less than $\G_{n-1}$, so that we have for $\e>0$ and $\b$ large enough

-This estimate is a continuous--time analog of theorem~$5.2$ and proposition~$10.9$ of \cite{CaCe}.
-It relies on a continuous--time formula giving the expected exit time given the exit point, which is the analog of lemma~$10.2$ of \cite{CaCe}.
-Let $\cC_n^\alpha$ be the largest cycle included in $\{\,-1,+1\,\}^{\L'_x}$ containing $\alpha$ and not $\plus$.
+This estimate is a continuous-time analog of Theorem $5.2$ and Proposition $10.9$ of \cite{CaCe}.
+It relies on a continuous-time formula giving the expected exit time given the exit point, which is the analog of Lemma 10.2 of \cite{CaCe}.
+Let $\cC_n^\alpha$ be the largest cycle included in $\{ -1,+1 \}^{\L'_x}$ containing $\alpha$ and not $\plus$.
 For $i\leq I$, we have

 Since $\kappa<\G_n$, then